About

 Holistic awareness

-6: I am strongly aware of how my daily choices affect myself, my community, and the wider planet, and this awareness clearly guides my everyday decisions and behaviors.
+6: I am strongly aware of how my daily choices affect myself, my community, and the planet, and this awareness clearly guides my everyday decisions and behaviors.

 1